 Heat transfer within the medium is modified by the presence of the sensor and similarly to surface temperature measurement, a local disturbance of the temperature field appears due to the heat transfer from the medium to the outside through the sensor.
 One still finds the three effects of: 1) convergence of the heat flux lines towards the sensor.
 2) the thermal contact resistance effect 3) the fin effect.
-In addition the error is still: $\varepsilon(t) = T(t) - T_c(t)$ h
+In addition the error is still: $\varepsilon(t) = T(t) - T_C(t)$

-4.2.3.
-Error model
+2.4.2.3 Error model

-The study of the error related to the disturbance of the local temperature requires the solution of a multidimensional heat transfer problem with various possible configurations and boundary conditions.
-In this section, one will use relatively simple but very typical models that will clearly show the respective role of conduction within the medium, of nonperfect contact between sensor and medium and finally the heat exchanges towards the environment.
-Most of the conclusions could be extended to numerous other configurations.
+The study of the error related to the disturbance of the local temperature requires the solution of a muldidimensional heat transfer problem with various possible configurations and boundary conditions.
+In this section, one will use relatively simple but very typical models that will clearly show the respective role of conduction within the medium, of non perfect contact between sensor and medium and finally the heat exchanges towards the environment.
+Most of the conclusions could be extended to numerous others configurations.

 We will suppose that the heat exchanges of the medium or of the thermometric connection with the environment can be represented by the heat transfer coefficient, h, and the outside equivalent temperature, T_E .
-It is known, for example, that for a surface which absorbs a heat flow F (radiation coming from a high temperature heat source) which exchanges by convection with a fluid at T_f temperature and by radiation with walls at temperature T_0 , one has:
+It is known, for example, that for a surface which absorbs a heat flow F (radiation coming from a high temperature heat source) which exchanges by convection with a fluid at T_f temperature and by radiation with walls at temperature T_0 , one have:

-where h_c is the convection heat transfer coefficient, $h_r = 4A\sigma T_m^3$ the radiation coefficient (A is a coefficient which depends on the emissivity and of the relative location of surfaces between which the radiative heat exchange occurs, T_m is an intermediate temperature between T_0 and that of the surface).
+Lecture 5: Measurements with and without contact in heat transfer: page 23 where h_c is the convection heat transfer coefficient, $h_r = 4A\sigma T_m^3$ the radiation coefficient (A is a coefficient which depends on the emissivity and of the relative location of surfaces between which the radiative heat exchange occurs, T_m is an intermediate temperature between T_0 and that of the surface).